The Efficiency Multiplier

 Why adding engineers is the expensive way to ship faster

 Three quarters later, you're shipping less than you were at five.
 You cannot explain this on a spreadsheet without sounding defensive.
 That's the problem worth naming.
+And it's not confined to software shops: as AI pulls every business, the manufacturer, the agency, the local operator, into competing on how fast it can ship technology, the headcount reflex becomes the default answer everywhere, and it's the wrong one everywhere.

 The Accounting Logic That Breaks in Code

 Headcount math works for assembly lines because each worker's output is largely independent of the others.
 Software doesn't work that way, and it hasn't since Fred Brooks wrote The Mythical Man-Month in 1975.
-Brooks's original observation — adding people to a late project makes it later — has survived fifty years of refutation attempts because the underlying physics haven't changed.
+Brooks's original observation, adding people to a late project makes it later, has survived fifty years of refutation attempts because the underlying physics haven't changed.
 Coordination cost grows with the square of team size.
 Shared context doesn't transfer at hiring speed.
 The nine-women-one-baby line is a cliché for a reason.

 The DORA research program at Google Cloud has spent a decade measuring what actually moves software delivery performance.
 Team size isn't on the list of high-performing indicators.
-Deploy frequency, lead time, change failure rate, and restore time are — and those are governed by architecture, tooling, and decision quality, not by how many seats are filled.
+Deploy frequency, lead time, change failure rate, and restore time are, and those are governed by architecture, tooling, and decision quality, not by how many seats are filled.

 Put yourself in the chair of a senior engineer on a five-person team the week three new hires start.
 You're now the onboarding surface for three people who each need two months of context before their commits stop introducing regressions.
 Your own work slows by roughly a third.
-Your architectural throughput — the decisions that compound for years — drops closer to zero.
+Your architectural throughput, the decisions that compound for years, drops closer to zero.
 You'd be the first person to tell the CEO this, if anyone were asking you.

 Where Seniority Actually Shows Up

 Will Larson's writing at StaffEng documents the specific shape of senior engineering impact: multiplier moves rather than linear ones.
 A staff engineer who spots a one-line change to a shared library that eliminates a whole category of production bugs has produced a quarter's worth of team output in an afternoon.
-That's not hypothetical — it's the category of work Larson spends most of his book cataloguing, because it's the category junior engineers structurally can't do yet.
+That's not hypothetical, it's the category of work Larson spends most of his book cataloguing, because it's the category junior engineers structurally can't do yet.

 At Brandfolder, the platform that Smartsheet acquired for $155M in 2020, asset search latency was the pattern that gated the product.
-The team's early architectural decisions around indexing and retrieval drove 40% team efficiency gains and 90% faster asset lookups — numbers that shipped to customers, not just dashboards.
+The team's early architectural decisions around indexing and retrieval drove 40% team efficiency gains and 90% faster asset lookups, numbers that shipped to customers, not just dashboards.
 None of that came from adding engineers.
 It came from one or two people making the right calls early, and the rest of the team inheriting compounding leverage from those calls for years.

 The same pattern shows up in the inverse.
 Martin Fowler has written for two decades about what bad early architecture does to a codebase: every subsequent feature takes longer, every new hire takes longer to become productive, and eventually the team is spending most of its time servicing the debt rather than shipping.
 The team didn't get slower.
 The substrate did.